Kath Alcock paintings: 8

 AVH map: SA distribution map (external link)

 Dense, much-branched, rigid, prickly, rounded, spreading shrubs to 4 m high, often spreading more than its height.
 Terete branches with grey to reddish-brown bark, slightly fissured at the base of stems.
 Leaves to 4 cm long and 1.5 mm diameter, terete, or almost so, very rigid, pungent, spreading to sometimes almost horizontal with approximately 8 prominent longitudinal veins.
 Small glands 1-2 mm above the base.
 Inflorescences axillary and solitary, usually twin or sometimes in clusters up to 5 small, more or less globular, yellow flower-heads.
 Flowering between August and October.
 Fruits are dark brown narrow-oblong, curved or twisted pods to 5 cm long and 5 mm wide.
 Margins slightly constricted between seeds.
 Seeds are hard, black and ovoid-ellipsoid to 4.5 mm long and 2.5 mm wide.
 Seed embryo type is investing.

 Seed collection and propagation

 Collect seeds between November and January.
 Collect mature pods that are turning brown, with hard, dark seeds inside.
 Place the pods in a tray and leave to dry for 1-2 weeks or until the pods begin to split.
 Then rub the dried pods to dislodge the seeds.
 Use a sieve to separate any unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From one collection, the seed viability was average, at 60%.
+Seed viability is usually high but can be low due to high predation.
 This species has physical dormancy that needs to be overcome for the seed to germinate (e.g. nicking or softening the seed coat).